Inf0eSec/THM-SimpleCTF/README.md

 A. Now if I told you that where would the fun be in finding out!

 I hope you enjoyed reading this quick write-up and maybe you learnt something new from it.
-I know I did when I put this together.
+I know I did when putting this together.
 It certainly gets you thinking about the processes involved when **Capturing the Flag!!!!**

 Written by CyberRo0kie